SarahLiettefti/AI5L_AILab_FraudDetection/README.md

 | Random Forest Classifier| 22|Basic data and 36 decision three and the criterion = Entropy| 0.703704       | 0.654867
 | Random Forest Classifier  |500| Basic data and 36 decision three and the criterion = Entropy| 0.678571       | 0.666667

-We also got a 0.78 score (the website one) with very basic model and featuring engineering.
-But we couldn't reach this score again, even though we were doing everything to improve the model.
+The initial model, which utilized basic features engineering, obtained a score of 0.78 on the website.
+However, despite making efforts to improve the model, we were unable to replicate this score.

 ### How we evaluate
-It is important to use the right metric to evaluate our models to have the right idea on its performance.
-In our case, we are doing a binary classification with unbalanced dataset.
-For that we are using five metrics (plus de mean of those).
-They are calculated and explain in the notebook [EvaluationMetric.ipynb](https://github.com/SarahLiettefti/AI5L_AILab_FraudDetection/blob/clean/EvaluationMetric.ipynb).
+Using the appropriate metrics is crucial to accurately evaluate the performance of our models.
+Given the binary classification task and unbalanced dataset in our study, we employed five metrics, including the mean of the five metrics, to assess model performance.
+These metrics are fully explained in the notebook.k [EvaluationMetric.ipynb](https://github.com/SarahLiettefti/AI5L_AILab_FraudDetection/blob/clean/EvaluationMetric.ipynb).

 We use those to have an idea of the performance of the models.
 We always split the data in training set and validation set before fitting it to the model to avoid target leakage.